-Socket options to be used for this and subsequent requests.
+Socket options to be used for this request.

-Overrides any value set by function set_options.
+Overrides any value set by function set\options.

 The validity of the options is not checked by the HTTP client they are assumed to be correct and passed on to ssl application and inet driver, which may reject them if they are not correct.

-Note that the current implementation assumes the requests to the same host, port combination will use the same socket options.
+Persistent connections are not supported when setting the socket\opts option.
+When socket\opts is not set the current implementation assumes the requests to the same host, port combination will use the same socket options.

-By default the socket options set by function set_options/[1,2] are used when establishing a connection.
+By default the socket options set by function set\options/[1,2] are used when establishing a connection.